 For those of you who know your history, the Bay of Pigs invasion turned out to be a disaster.
 But more importantly, the disaster completely destroyed the friendship between Goofy and Pluto.

-Having lost most of his men, Goofy held Pluto personally responsible for the loss of lives.
+Having lost most of his men during the invasion, Goofy held Pluto personally responsible for the loss of lives.
 The last time the two individuals talked to each other was the day after Goofy was rescued from Cuba.
 Even 60 years later the two former comrades still have not spoken to each other and most likely will take this hatred for each other to their graves.

 With much of his confidence in his military planning knocked, Pluto wished to find a way to help America without risking thousands of lives.
 With permission from his military masters he decreased his involvement in the military and instead put much of his efforts into working for.

 Kennedy’s announcement in 1961 that there would be an American on the moon by the end of the decade had definitely given a boost to the space programme and Pluto’s engineering experience would be invaluable.